 · Letter issued by Educational Institution Dead/Head confirming when the candidate started studying there, the course details and when it’s expected to finish in the cases of foreign students

-The new licence together with the licence counterpart will be posted after some days.
-However, if you are approaching your 70th birthday you will be charged for the number of years up till such birthday.
+The new licence counterpart will be given at the counter and once the card is fully processed, we will contact you to collect it.
+Only at this stage, you will be asked to give up your EU / Swiss Licence at our offices.
+If you are approaching your 70th birthday you will be charged for the number of years up till such birthday.
 The licence of persons aged over 70 years will be renewed for 5 years for €29.25 and every 5 years thereafter and is subject to a medical certificate of fitness to drive signed by a medical general practitioner.

 In possible cases of non approval in respect to the validity of a Driving Licence from the member state or third country concerned, the Driver and Passenger Licensing Unit sends you a letter to inform you that the exchange of licence has not been approved and therefore cannot be exchanged for a Maltese driving licence.